September to November

 The sun shines from early morning until around 7-8pm, thawing winter’s touch, with daytime temperatures ranging between 8°C and 22°C. The days start to get longer and warmer and while you still need to pack a coat, there are plenty of sunshine hours to design your ideal holiday itinerary.

 Queenstown's continental-like climate brings longer, warmer days in spring but it can also mean unpredictable spring weather.
 It pays to pack layers and prepare for weather that can be cool in the mountains but also warm down in the valleys and downtown.

-The Queenstown area is also known as a wine growing region, in particular for its Pinot Noir variety and top growing conditions mean the area has more than its fair share of award-winning vintages.
+The Queenstown area is also known as a wine-growing region, particularly for its pinot noir variety and top growing conditions.
+It means the area has more than its fair share of award-winning vintages.
 Spring is a pretty time in the vineyards and wine tours are a great way to discover the wineries and vineyards.
-Spend an afternoon soaking up the scenery, sampling Pinot Noir, and nibbling a gourmet platter of local produce al fresco, surrounded by spring blooms.
+Spend an afternoon soaking up the scenery, sampling pinot noir, and nibbling a gourmet platter of local produce al fresco, surrounded by spring blooms.

-If all the wine tasting has you thinking about food there’s over 150 eateries in Queenstown and nearby Arrowtown.
+If all the wine tasting has you thinking about food there are over 150 eateries in Queenstown and nearby Arrowtown.
 The warmer days also mean dining alfresco is an ideal way to enjoy the spring sunshine.